What is Home Automation?

-- Wall Plugs - simply plug into the wall socket and controls the attached appliance.
+- Wall Plugs - a Smart Wall Plug simply plugs into the wall socket and controls the attached appliance.
 Versions for simple On or Off control, dimming and power monitoring versions are available.

 - Wall Sockets - replaces an existing wall socket with a wireless controlled version.